naravishal/personal/spark/HandsOnSpark.md

     - Last day of the month
     - current time stamp
     - How to find difference of date. ( Execution time of job)
+    - Months Between
+    - Add Dates to current Date
+    - Change Date Format to (dd-mm-yy, dd-mmm-yyyy)
+- How to Check if fields exists in Dataframe
+- Create new column based on condition using ( when and otherwise)
+- Case Statement in Spark SQL
+- Example on Like, RLIKE, LLIkE etc
+- Rounding of values in Spark SQL
+- How to flatten the collection.
+- How to Explode the collection.
+- lit in Spark SQL
+- Summary() Method in PySpark
+- How to replace values in DF
+- How to replace nulls in DF
+- Create a test data to Create Data Frame
+- How to Create millions of rows in Spark like level in Oracle.